blogmv/react-backbone/README.md

-Backbone + RequireJS
+blogMV* Skeleton
 ================

-This is the skeleton which we gonna use to build our SPA with Backbone and Require through an API built with Python using Google App Engine to host blogMV* data.
+This is the skeleton which we are gonna use to build our SPA with Backbone and other technologies through an API built with Python using Google App Engine to host blogMV* data.